darrell-pittman/ttl-simple-cache/README.md

 If you don't set a Clean Interval, an expired key will not be removed from cache until the next get for the key is called.

 If a Clean Interval is set, all expired keys will be removed when the Clean Interval fires.

+While setting Clean Interval, you can set AllowStaleGet.
+This will make Cache.get perform better as it doesn't check expired.
+Expired keys are then removed only when the Clean Interval fires.
+The consequence of this is that Cache.get can return an expired value between the time that the key is expired and when the Clean Interval fires.

 **No Clean Interval Eg:**